MyCryptoHQ/support.mycrypto.com/src/content/accessing-your-wallet/how-to-use-the-parity-signer-with-mycrypto.md

 {
-"title"       : "How to use the Parity Signer with MyCrypto", "sort"        : "04",
+"title"       : "How to Use the Parity Signer with MyCrypto", "sort"        : "04",
 "category"    : "Accessing your Wallet",
 "description"    : "Accessing your Wallet",